-DF.03.02 Physical and Human geography ECTS credits: 6
+DF.03.02 Physical and Human geography ECTS credits: 6 Autumn / 3 rd semester 4 hours per week = 28 Lectures / 28 seminars

 This course gathers into a complex content of theoretical information and applicative skills the knowledge needed to approach the terrestrial ecosystem.
-The course is structured into two parts, one for each corresponding sub-systems (physical and human), emphasizing the phenomenology and the processes that typifies the action carried out by the human society.
+The course is structure d into two parts, one for each corresponding sub-systems (physical and human), emphasizing the phenomenology and the processes that typifies the action carried out by the human society.
 The lecture is an introduction in new analytical concepts, such as the integrated territorial systems, the outcome of geographical landscape, which is the basic unit in ecosystem analysis.

-DS.03.03 Biostatistics ECTS credits: 3

-Autumn / 3rd semester 3 hours per week = 28 Lectures / 14 labs
+DS.03.03 Biostatistics ECTS credits: 3 Autumn / 3 rd semester 3 hours per week = 28 Lectures / 14 labs

 The course aims to develop students' ability to observe, to investigate and to interpret in an objective manner the phenomena and biological processes through methods of mathematical statistics.
 The practical applications aim to use the basic procedures and specific terms of biostatistics and to follow a sequence of particular stages for computing and synthesizing the data in Microsoft Excel.
-It will emphasize on the manner of interpretation of statistical analysis results for a set of experimental data

-DF.03.04 Biochemistry ECTS credits: 5

-Autumn / 3rd semester 4 hours per week = 28 Lectures / 28 labs

-The biochemistry studies the living matter from a chemical point of view.
-It offers the premises to understand and assimilate other biological sciences as physiology, genetics, ecology, etc. From a molecular point of view, the living organisms possess a specific chemical structure able to sustain the manifestation of life: data exchange with the environment, becoming and reproduction.
+It will emphasize on the manner of interpretation of statistical analysis results for a set of experimental data understand and assimilate other biological sciences as physiology, genetics, ecology, etc. From a molecular point of view, the living organisms possess a specific chemical structure able to sustain the manifestation of life: data exchange with the environment, becoming and reproduction.
 The biochemistry studies these molecular structures and the interactions between them.

+DF.03.04 Biochemistry ECTS credits: 5 Autumn / 3 rd semester 4 hours per week = 28 Lectures / 28 labs The biochemistry studies th he living matter from a chemical point of view.
+It offers the premises to
-DS.03.05 Vegetal and animal ecophysiology ECTS credits: 4

-Autumn / 3rd semester 3 hours per week = 28 Lectures / 14 labs
+DS.03.05 Vegetal and animal ecophysiology ECTS credits: 4 Autumn / 3 rd semester 3 hours per week = 28 Lectures / 14 labs